Aunty Judy Watego nee Newfong Welcomes You To The Nation Of Quandamooka.

 7. Provide direct support to you with curriculum planning, teaching strategies, service delivery and evaluating your programs and services.

-2. QuandamookaBajara runs for three months.
+2. QuandamookaBajara runs for 5 sessions.
 During this time we train and support you in a variety of unique ways.
 This includes;

 - Access to free teaching & learning resources which are specific to Quandamooka.